 - 14Q.
 I want to try for promotion.
-What do I need to do first? - A. You need to fill out the application for promotion which can be downloaded from your personal site and send it to the IHSA office by the due date.
-You will need three (3) letters of recommendation to send in with your application for promotion.
+What do I need to do first? - A. You need to fill out the ONLINE application for promotion through your personal site of the IHSA Officials Center by the due date.
+You will need three (3) online recommendations submitted for promotion.
 You will need one (1) from an IHSA member school, one (1) from a certified official in the sport applying for, and the last one can be from either another IHSA member school or certified official in the sport applying for.
-These letters must be dated and signed (no electronic signatures) by the individuals recommending you in the same year that you are going for promotion.
+These online recommendations must be submitted by the individuals recommending you in the same year that you are going for promotion.
 In addition, you must have attended a Level 2 clinic within the calendar year of the promotion before you can complete the online Pt.
 II exam by the deadline. (p.
-19-20 for more details).
+19-21 for more details).